mathjax/MathJax-docs/advanced/synchronize.rst

 promises.

-In addition to promises, MathJax version 3 introduces a :ref:`rednderActions <document-renderactions>` configuration option that provides a means of linking into MathJax's processing pipeline.
+In addition to promises, MathJax version 3 introduces a :ref:`renderActions <document-renderactions>` configuration option that provides a means of linking into MathJax's processing pipeline.
 This is a priorities list of functions to call during processing, which includes the default actions of finding the math in the page,